How We Use AI to Better Understand Tech E&O Risk (Part II of II)

 Using an example from this project, we can say that a company that initiated at least one lawsuit in the last two years, is in the manufacturing sector, and has over 250 employees presents one of the highest risks of litigation for its IT or software vendors.
-Even with a highly developed claims database a traditional underwriter would struggle to be so prescriptive.
+Even with a highly developed claims database, a traditional underwriter would struggle to be so prescriptive.

 The introduction of cyber perils into nearly all corners of the P/C risk environment further underscores that change is needed.
-Claims information is necessarily backward-looking, and does not account, for instance, for rapid changes in the behavior of cyber criminals or the discovery of a major new vulnerability.
-Just look at the rise of ransomware, and specifically Remote Desktop Protocol (RDP) as a key vector for attack.
+Claims information is necessarily backward-looking and does not account, for instance, for rapid changes in the behavior of cybercriminals or the discovery of a major new vulnerability.
+Just look at the rise of ransomware and specifically Remote Desktop Protocol (RDP) as a key vector for attack.

-One could argue that badly secured RDP ports are the most critical factor in determining risk of a ransomware attack.
-But ratings based on years of claims data used to rate factors like industry class or revenue size won’t tell us whether the insured has this particular risk – we need up-to-the moment data.
+One could argue that badly secured RDP ports are the most critical factor in determining the risk of a ransomware attack.
+But ratings based on years of claims data used to rate factors like industry class or revenue size won’t tell us whether the insured has this particular risk – we need up-to-the-moment data.
 We need to know if the insured is doing a good job securing its RDP ports today.

 Policyholders and Brokers Win

 The most direct application of this kind of data is for insurers to make determinations about risk.
-But its far from the only one.
+But it's far from the only one.

 With a little ingenuity, brokers and their policyholders can see improvements in speed and efficiency in the quoting process.
 We already mentioned that at Corvus the litigation database has enabled our team to automate underwriting for Tech E&O, resulting in quotes delivered in minutes.
-This is coupled with a faster application process, since we are able to develop a risk profile from fewer initial pieces of information.
+This is coupled with a faster application process since we are able to develop a risk profile from fewer initial pieces of information.
 Faster quote delivery, less repetitive data entry thanks to shorter forms, and deeper integration with APIs across platforms can all be unlocked when more forms of data are available.

 In future iterations of this project, we plan to take the further step of informing policyholders about the litigation patterns that may affect them in their particular industry segment.
 This will include a Dynamic Loss Prevention scorecard that provides information about the most litigious customers in their areas and claim severity estimations based on analysis of settlement amounts.
-This will help organizations better manage risk and find the safest ways to success.
+This will help organizations better manage risk and find the safest ways to succeed.